KBNZ-LD: History

 KBNZ's signal does not reach far outside Bend.
 The only other area it reaches is Deschutes River Woods which is south of Bend and can only be obtained in the northern tip of the area.
 KBNZ's signal can also be seen in the western portion of Crook County.
 K31CR-D transmits a digital rebroadcast of KOIN programming and is not available east of Prineville but services an area larger than KBNZ.
 K31CR's signal reaches Crook, Jefferson, Deschutes, and Wasco counties.
 In contrast, KBNZ's signal does not exit Deschutes County.

 On March 31, 2010, BendBroadband bought KBNZ from New Vision Television through a subsidiary, Zolo Media.
 The new owner initially didn't plan any immediate or major changes.
 With the ownership change, contact information for this station as well as listings for reporter Brittney Hopper and photographer Brandon Anderchuk were removed from the KBNZ section of KOIN's website.
 The weather information for the Bend area on the KBNZ section went without updates for a time before being removed as well.

 In the summer of 2011, KBNZ launched a new website.
 Zolo Media also announced that it would take over master control operations from KOIN, starting on September 1.
 With the severing of the electronic umbilical cord with KOIN, KBNZ also dropped KOIN's 5:30 p.m. and 6 p.m. newscasts and rolled out a new logo.

-BendBroadband announced on May 1, 2014 that it would merge with Telephone and Data Systems, a Chicago-based cable firm, in a $261 million deal.
+BendBroadband announced on May 1, 2014, that it would merge with Telephone and Data Systems, a Chicago-based cable firm, in a $261 million deal.

 News operation

-In April 2016, Zolo Media announced the debut of a local news program to air starting on May 2, 2016 on both KBNZ and KOHD called Central Oregon Daily.
-KBNZ currently airs newscasts weekdays at Noon, 6 p.m., 7 p.m. and 11 p.m., Saturdays at 6 p.m., and Sundays at 6 and 11 p.m.
+In April 2016, Zolo Media announced the debut of a local news program to air on both KBNZ and KOHD starting on May 2, 2016, called Central Oregon Daily.
+KBNZ currently airs newscasts weekdays at noon, 6 p.m., 7 p.m. and 11 p.m., Saturdays at 6 p.m., and Sundays at 6 and 11 p.m.